-Following the UK's exit from the EU, significant negotiation is now required on the terms of the future trade agreement.
-As a result, the possibility of a limited or no deal at the end of the transition period remains and could manifest in prolonged business uncertainty across the UK, including in the financial services sector.
-This continued lack of clarity over the UK's relationship with the EU and other foreign countries, and on-going challenges in the Eurozone, including weak growth, raise additional uncertainty for the UK's economic outlook.
-The Company is part of the wider Lloyds Banking Group, and, it is at that level that consideration of the many potential implications this may have has been undertaken.
-Work continues to assess the impact of EU exit at the level of the Lloyds Banking Group, as well as for the Company, upon customers, colleagues and products.
+In accordance with the requirements of IFRS 10 "Consolidated Financial Statements", the Company's financial statements are consolidated within the group financial statements of LBG and it is at that level that consideration of the many potential implications this may have has been undertaken.
+Work continues to assess the impact of EU exit at the level of the Lloyds Banking Group, ("the Group") as well as for the Company, upon customers, colleagues and products.
 This assessment includes all legal, regulatory, tax, finance and capital implications.
 No impact is expected for the Company.